disdreamq/disdreamq/README.md

-# Hi, I'm Vladislav Yarkov 👋
+# Hello there 👋

-I'm a Python developer who loves writing code, solving algorithmic and math problems.
+I'm Vladislav Yarkov, a Python developer.
+Writing code, solving algorithmic and math problems.
-I'm currently actively seeking a position as a **Junior Python Developer**.
+Currently actively seeking for position as a **Junior Python Developer**.

 🇷🇺 Based in Rostov-on-Don | 🌍 Open to remote work
 📫 Reach me at: [Telegram](link) | [Email](mailto:...)